mandipsapkota/Neetcode150/Readme.md

 You can buy one Stock on a specific day and sell it on a later day.

 Return the maximum profit that can be obtained from a single buy-sell transaction.
 If no profitable trade is possible, return 0.

+## Day 16 - Longest Substring Without Repeating Characters
+Given a string s, find the length of the longest substring without duplicate characters.